NEOSidekick/NEOSidekick.Revisions/Readme.md

 inspector for each page and revert to them.

 We also offer CLI commands to list, apply and remove revisions.

-Note: The package will be commercially licensed to cover development costs.

 ## Installation